Cynthia Larive

 Cynthia Larive is an American scientist and academic administrator serving as the chancellor of University of California, Santa Cruz.
 Larive's research focuses on nuclear magnetic resonance spectroscopy (NMR) and mass spectrometry.
 She was previously a professor of chemistry and provost and executive vice chancellor at the University of California, Riverside.
 She is a fellow of AAAS, IUPAC and ACS, associate editor for the ACS journal Analytical Chemistry and editor of the Analytical Sciences Digital Library.

 Education

 Larive received her Bachelor of Science from South Dakota State University in 1980, and her Master of Science degree from Purdue University in 1982.
 In 1992, she was awarded a Ph.D. in chemistry from the University of California, Riverside after working under the direction of Dallas L. Rabenstein.

 Career

 Larive began her career as a professor in the chemistry department at the University of Kansas, and later joined the faculty of the University of California, Riverside, in 2005.
 Since 2004 she has served as the editor-in-chief of the Analytical Sciences Digital Library.

 In February 2017, Larive was appointed interim provost and executive vice chancellor for University of California, Riverside, and the appointment was made permanent in October.

-On May 16, 2019, Larive was announced as the new chancellor of University of California, Santa Cruz, succeeding George Blumenthal effective July 1.
+On May 16, 2019, Larive was announced as the new chancellor of University of California, Santa Cruz, succeeding George R. Blumenthal effective July 1.